Top IRS Audit Triggers: 9 Tax Mistakes to Avoid

 It seems obvious, but we can’t leave it off the list because it’s one of the top reasons for audits.

-Perfectly OK: Small math errors.
+Perfectly OK: Simple tax mistakes like small mathematical mistakes.
 The IRS will fix these.

 Not OK: Claiming the wrong deductions and credits, filing under the wrong status and stating the wrong income.